A Proclamation for Peace

 Kim Stafford, founding director of the Northwest Writing Institute at Lewis & Clark College, teaches and travels to raise the human spirit.
 He taught writing at Lewis & Clark College for forty years before retiring and becoming Professor Emeritus in 2020.
 Kim is the author of 20 books of poetry and prose and in 2018 he was named Oregon’s 9th Poet Laureate.

 Theresa Koon composes music primarily for voice, emerging from an international vocal performance career including several years at the Thüringerlandestheater in Germany.
-Operas, song cycles, and choral music make up the center of her work, generally inspired by explorations into social issues or current events.
+Operas, song cycles and choral music provide a foundation for her musical explorations into social issues and current events.

 Ron Bourke is an award winning filmmaker known for emotionally affecting insights into the immigrant experience.
 Previous documentaries have focused on the trauma experienced by children in the Syrian civil war and the challenges faced by young girls and families who’ve escaped the war in Somalia to forge a new life in the US.
 Both films have been broadcast nationally in the US on PBS and screened in numerous international film festivals..